google/kf/docs/kf.dev/content/en/docs/developers/buildpacks/_index.md

   applications.
 ---

-Buildpacks are pre-defined build steps cluster operators can expose to developers via a "Builder".
+[Buildpacks](https://buildpacks.io/) are pre-defined build steps that cluster operators can expose to developers via a "Builder".
 Each buildpack knows how to perform one or more operations on uploaded source code.
 Buildpacks are made up of two binaries each, `detect` and `build`.